-Zach became interested in CEC because of his kids who enjoy many of the Nature Education programs at Avery House and SAGE Garden.
+Zach became interested in Corvallis Environmental Center because of his two children, who enjoy many of the exciting nature education programs hosted at Avery House Nature Center and SAGE Garden.
 He is a North Carolina native and has lived in DC and Atlanta but this is his first home out west.
 He was a practicing attorney but now supports the Oregon State research office as the Director of Sponsored Research.
 He enjoys mountain biking and running in the PNW forests.

 Lewis is a native of the Willamette Valley and loves the people and places that populate it.
 Lewis has spent much of the last several years living overseas or working with international development efforts.
 He is the Executive Director of Andando, a locally-based non-profit that does community development in rural Senegal – building schools, health clinics, and establishing large-scale organic community gardens in places with very limited water and high food insecurity.
 With so much effort invested overseas, Lewis is excited to now bring some of those passions to a local level with the CEC.